 House Rendering Cost

-In this guide, we provide everything you need to know about rendering prices (on average, for a 3 bed semi, you can expect to pay around £3000 - £4000) for houses of all sizes and different types of render such as: k rendering and cement render.
+In this guide, we unveil the complete rendering cost calculator UK, answering questions like "How much does rendering cost?" (for instance, for a 3 bed semi, expect around £3000 - £4000).
+We cover the rendering cost for houses of all sizes and types, including k rendering and cement render.

 external rendering